 2018 To carry out the wishes of the mother, the daughter makes a donation of 37 works to the Municipality of Valdagno (VI) which are currently on permanent display in the municipal offices.

 The appreciations that have accompanied his work over the years are many and important.
 Numerous are his works in private collections and in some museums including the Museo della Permanente in Milan and the GASC Museum of Villa Clerici in Milan.
-One of his "Deposition" is kept in the church of San Luca Evangelista in Milan.
+His sacred works are kept in the churches of San Luca Evangelista, San Gregorio Magno and San Giovanni in Laterano in Milan.
 A collection of 37 works is preserved and can be viewed in his town of birth in Valdagno (Vi).